These are the 10 best back exercises to add mass to your physique and widen your frame.

 The landmine (T-bar) row is a tremendous alternative rowing movement that adds variety to your back exercises to engage your back muscles and core.
 It’s good for grip strength and allows you to use different attachments, and it was a favorite back exercise of of 7x Mr. Olympia winner, Arnold Schwarzenegger.

 - It adds variety to your rowing exercises to target different areas of your back and core.

 - This exercise strengthens your grip strength and enables you to use various attachments.

 How to Do the Landmine Row

 Slide a barbell in a landmine sleeve attachment.
 Place one foot on either side of the barbell and grab the barbell (or attachment) while in a hip-hinge bent-over position of about 45 degrees.
 Row the weight to your chest, then extend your arms back down.

 Lat Pulldown (Wide-Grip)

-The lat pulldown is performed on a cable with a wide grip bar to target your upper lats.
+The lat pulldown is a classic back exercise performed on a cable with a wide grip bar to target your upper lats.
 This movement is excellent for people who can’t do pull-ups.
 Its constant tension helps you grow your outer back muscles.